 But what’s interesting is that taking a longer-term view, understanding purpose, and building for sustainability are almost certainly correlated to sustained growth rates.
 Evidence shows that purpose-led strategy works in financial terms.

 In their 1994 book Built to Last, Jim Collins and Jerry Porras shared research that showed over the long term, ‘visionary’ companies driven by a purpose beyond profits returned six times more to their shareholders than profit-driven competitors.
 A more recent Harvard Business Review study supported this claim.

-Experience and research shows that longevity and sustainability in a company is about more than profit-seeking.
+Experience and research show that longevity and sustainability in a company are about more than profit-seeking.
 That also means that pursuing a ‘mission’ is ultimately more profitable than simply maximising financial returns!
 It’s a brave move to say that money isn’t the biggest driver to your business, but it’s one that can pay off in almost every way if you get it right.